 How to Make Green Chutney (Stepwise Photos)

 5. Blend until smooth.
 Check salt & tang.
-Add more if needed.
+Add more salt and lemon juice if required.

 Samosa